jldimond/eimd-sswd/README.md

 ---

-The repository includes a IPython notebook (.ipynb file) that can be downloaded and interactively executed.
-The code in the IPython notebook will download raw data and process data such that figures in the manuscript are reproduced (in theory).
+The repository includes a IPython notebook (.ipynb file) that can be downloaded locally and interactively executed.
+The code in the IPython notebook will download data and process data such that figures in the manuscript are reproduced (in theory).

 ---
 To execute the IPython Notebook in its entirety you will need:

 * IPython - [install instructions](http://ipython.org/install.html)
-* Blast -
+* NBCI Blast -
 * R - [install instructions](http://www.r-project.org/)
 * rpy2 (interface to R from Python) - [install instructions](http://rpy.sourceforge.net/)